Private Limited Company (Lda.)

 *For more detailed information, please click here.

-Having that said, the main documents need for anyone to incorporate a company in Portugal are:
+The primary documents needed for anyone to incorporate a company in Portugal are:

-- Shareholders and directors’ certified copy of their passports.
+- Shareholders and directors’ certified copies of their passports.

-- Shareholders and directors’ certified copy of their utility bill to prove address – no older than 3 months old.
+- Shareholders and directors’ certified copy of their utility bill to prove address – no older than three months old.

 - Shareholders and directors’ certified copy of a document proving their taxpayer identification number abroad.

-Further to the above, prior to the incorporation itself investors need to consider the following:
+Further to the above, before the incorporation itself, investors need to consider the following:

-- Suggestion of three legal names for the company
+- A suggestion of three legal names for the company

-- List of the economic activities that company will pursue (as detailed as possible).
+- List of the economic activities that the company will pursue (as detailed as possible).

-- Confirmation of how the shareholders intend to structure the company, that is, who will be the partners and / or managers, the participation of each one in the share capital and the way of legally binding the company.
+- Confirmation of how the shareholders intend to structure the company, that is, who will be the partners and managers, the participation of each one in the share capital, and legally binding the company.

-- Indication of the amount of the desired share capital (minimum legal amount is 1 euro per shareholder, although we always suggest a minimum value of 1.000,00 euros).
+- Indication of the desired share capital (minimum legal amount is 1 euro per shareholder, although we always suggest a minimum value of 1.000,00 euros).